Archie MacNaughton

 John Archibald MacNaughton (7 October 1896 – 6 June 1944) was a Canadian soldier.

 Biography

 Born on 7 October 1896 in Black River Bridge, New Brunswick, MacNaughton enlisted to fight in the First World War, serving in France and Belgium.
-On his return to Canada he married Grace Helen, with whom he had two children.
+On his return to Canada, he married Grace Helen, with whom he had two children.
 He was a farmer and taught Sunday School.
 In the Second World War he re-enlisted and served as a major with the North Shore Regiment.
-Because of his advanced age he was 43, and the maximum age for enlistment at the time was 45 – he was offered a retirement or reassignment, but opted to lead his company in Operation Overlord.
+Because of his age – he was 43, and the maximum age for enlistment at the time was 45 – he was offered a retirement or reassignment, but opted to lead his company in Operation Overlord.
 He was killed in Tailleville and buried in the Beny-sur-Mer Canadian War Cemetery.
-He is believed to have been the oldest Canadian killed on D-Day.
+He is believed to have been the oldest Canadian officer killed on D-Day.

 Legacy

 In 2019 MacNaughton became the subject of a Heritage Minute.